 Identify if it’s really us

-We do contact you by phone, but you should be cautious of unexpected phone calls claiming to be from us.
-You can ask for the caller’s name and contact details, then call us on one of our payment lines to check.
+We do call people, but you should be cautious of unexpected phone calls claiming to be from us.
+Ask for the caller’s name and contact details.
+Then you can call us on one of our payment lines to check.

 We use electronic messaging to send you important information from us by email or SMS.
 Our messages won’t contain your name or contact details, but may include:

 - requests and reminders to attend appointments

 - notification of a new letter in your myGov Inbox

 If you get a suspicious email or SMS claiming to be from us:

 - don’t open it